Safeguarding Policy

 At Mother Nature Science:

-2. All staff will be fully Enhanced DBS checked before working with children
+• All staff having contact with children will be fully Enhanced DBS checked

-4. All staff have a responsibility to provide a safe environment in which children can learn.
+• All staff have a responsibility to provide a safe environment in which children can learn

 The Department for Education’s Working Together to Safeguard Children defines safeguarding and promoting the welfare of children as: